hballington12/pbt/README.md

 ## Basic Usage

 Once compiled, the pbt code can be run with no input arguments straight from the command line with `./src/seq/pbt` (or `mpiexec ./src/mpi/pbt` for the mpi version).
 This will execute the code for a hexagonal column of hexagonal radius `5` and length `10`, with incident wavelength `0.532` and refractive index `1.31+0i`.
 The mpi version of the code is designed for orientation averaging, and should only be run with fewer mpi processes than the number of orientations.
 Although the code ships with a built-in method for scattering from hexagonal prisms, an attractive prospect of using this code is that it can be run for arbitrary non-spherical particle geometries.
 The code reads in particle geometries in wavefront `.obj` format, or in the Macke ray-tracing style `.cry` or `.crystal`.
 Due to the way by which the near-field is computed, the particle geometry must sufficiently meshed.
-This can be performed automatically by use of the `-tri`, and `-tri-edge` flags, which make use the wonderful '[Triangle](https://www.cs.cmu.edu/~quake/triangle.html)' code written by Jonathan Richard Shewchuk.
-Alternatively, the user may choose to input a pre-meshed particle geometry.
+This can be performed automatically by use of the `-tri`, and `-tri-edge` flags, which make use the wonderful '[Triangle](https://www.cs.cmu.edu/~quake/triangle.html)' code written by Jonathan Richard Shewchuk. *Note that you will need to compile Triangle yourself inside `src/tri`.* Alternatively, the user may choose to input a pre-meshed particle geometry.
 In this case, the user should also specify an apertures file using the `-afn` flag, which defines the parents used as macroscopic features of the geometry and therefore has a primary role in the accuracy of the near-field compuatation.
 For more details on how to customise and run the code, see the sections below on [input flags](#input-flags) and [guidelines](#guidelines).

 ## Input Flags